vmware/powershell-module-for-vmware-cloud-foundation/README.md

 All API operations must currently be authenticated using the SDDC Manager admin account.
 To create a base64 credential to authenticate each cmdlet you must first run:

-`Connect-SDDCManager -fqdn sddc-manager.sfo01.rainpole.local -username admin -password VMware1!`
+`Connect-VCFSDDCManager -fqdn sddc-manager.sfo01.rainpole.local -username admin -password VMware1!`

 Note: -username & -password are optional.
 If not passed a credential window will be presented.